 Center for Constitutional Rights et al. v.
 Chief Judge Lind

 Center for Constitutional Rights et al. v.
-Chief Judge Lind is a lawsuit filed in federal district court in Baltimore, Maryland seeking access to documents and closed sessions in the court-martial proceedings for Private First Class Bradley Manning.
+Chief Judge Lind is a lawsuit filed in federal district court in Baltimore, Maryland seeking access to documents and closed sessions in the court-martial proceedings for Private First Class Chelsea Manning.
 This case follows the dismissal of a previous suit before the Court of Appeals for the Armed Forces.

 CCR originally sought relief from the military courts of appeal, but after a year of litigating the issue the military courts decided they lacked the power to grant relief to members of the media seeking access to court-martial proceedings, leaving resort to the federal district courts as the only available option.
 Plaintiffs filed their complaint and a motion for preliminary injunction on May 22, 2013, and requested expedited argument on the motion.

 The case has been assigned to Judge Ellen Lipton Hollander.
 Judge Hollander has conferred with the parties and set a schedule as follows: the government's response brief in opposition to the preliminary injunction motion is due June 6th, CCR's reply brief is due June 10, and oral argument will be held on the motion at 10am on Monday, June 17.
 On June 19, 2013, Judge Hollander denied CCR's motion for preliminary injunctive relief, stating that "the fact that the government released a huge number of documents after suit was filed, and has committed to the release of documents from the court-martial going forward, and on an expedited basis, seriously diminishes the likelihood of irreparable harm."